Listen carefully. Can you hear that? That’s the sound of thousands of tissues being pulled out of their boxes around the country.

 We’re not trying to boost your intake of aphrodisiacs here.
 Oysters are super high in zinc, a mineral that has been proven to boost the immune system.
 But before you go chewing on a zinc stick, think about the foods that are naturally high in the all-important mineral – including oysters, spinach, beef, kidney beans, chickpeas, pumpkin seeds, and best of all… dark chocolate.

 If you’ve developed the sniffles, a great way to help relieve your symptoms is salt therapy.
 Relaxing in a comfy massage chair while breathing in the pharmaceutical grade salt can assist lung function and clear your sinuses.
-The antibacterial and anti-inflammatory properties of the salt can not only relieve your cold symptoms, it can help to boost your immune system too.
+The natural properties of the salt can not only relieve your cold symptoms, it can help to boost your immune system too.

 To help your body through this season, mix a garlic shot in an oyster shell while jogging to your nearest salt therapy centre (or something like that).
 Most importantly: take care of you.
 Stay warm, stay hydrated, stay healthy.
 We like you that way.